 The ACL Anthology Reference Corpus is an English corpus made up of conference and journal papers in natural language processing and computational linguistics.
-The corpus was prepared from papers of the ACL Anthology, up to 2015, containing 18,288 articles.
+The corpus was prepared from papers of the ACL Anthology, years 2001–2015, containing 18,288 articles.

 The abbreviation ACL stands for The Association for Computational Linguistics, an international scientific and professional society for people working in computational linguistics or natural language processing (NLP).

 The corpus was tagged with the TreeTagger tool using the Penn TreeBank tagset with Sketch Engine modifications.